 Weitere Literatur wird in der Vorlesung bekanntgegeben.
 (Further literature will be announced in the lecture.)

-6.372 Course: Special Topics in Information Systems [T-WIWI-109940]

-Organisation: KIT Department of Economics and Management Part of: M-WIWI-101410 - Business & Service Engineering

-M-WIWI-103720 - eEnergy: Markets, Services and Systems

-Type Credits Examination of another type 4,5
+6.372 Course: Special Topics in Information Systems [T-WIWI-109940] Prof. Dr. Christof Weinhardt Responsible: Organisation: KIT Department of Economics and Management Part of: M-WIWI-101410 - Business & Service Engineering M-WIWI-101506 - Service Analytics M-WIWI-103720 - eEnergy: Markets, Services and Systems Credits Grading scale Recurrence Version Type Examination of another type Grade to a third 4,5 Each term 2 Exams WT 20/21 7900263 Special Topics in Information Systems Weinhardt

-The assessment of this course is according to §4(2), 3 SPO in form of a written documentation, a presentation of the outcome of the conducted practical components and an active participation in class.
+The assessment of this course is according to \$4(2), 3 SPO in form of a written documentation, a presentation of the outcome of the conducted practical components and an active participation in class.